ana-nobre/Global-Socioeconomic-Data-Analysis-2023/README.md

 **Objective:** Execute business-relevant queries to identify demographic and economic trends by country.

 **Example queries:**
-- Countries with infant mortality between 40 and 50 deaths per 1,000 live births.
+- Countries with infant mortality > 50 (very high).
+- Countries with infant mortality < 10 (very low).
-- Countries with birth rates ≥ 20 and life expectancy > 75 years.
+- Countries with life expectancy > 75 years.
-- Countries whose name contains the word "la".
+- Countries whose name contains the word "Islands".
+- Countries with less than 1 physician per 1,000 people (critical shortage).
-- Countries with more than 5 physicians per 1,000 people.
+- Countries with more than 3 physicians per 1,000 people (efficient health systems).
-- Countries with fertility rate > 6.
+- Countries with fertility rate > 2.1 (growing population).
+- Countries with fertility rate < 2.1 (shrinking or aging population).
 - Countries using the Euro (EUR) and with above-average birth rate.
+- Countries using the US Dollar (USD) and with above-average birth rate.
 - Countries with infant mortality rate above 70.
+- Countries with the most frequent birth rate value.

+Note:
+The mode (most frequent birth rate value) highlights common patterns that may reflect cultural or regional influences.
+The minimum and maximum birth rates define the range and help detect potential outliers.
+The standard deviation of birth rates measures how much birth rates vary across countries — low values indicate similarity, while high values suggest disparity.

 ---

+## 📈 4.Temporal Trends and Changes
+**Objective:** Explore how indicators have evolved over time to detect long-term patterns or shocks.

+**Example queries:**
+- Countries with declining fertility rate since 2000.
+- Countries with a sharp drop in birth rate between 2019 and 2021.
+- Trend of average life expectancy in BRICS vs G7 countries.

+---

 ## 🧠 Skills Demonstrated
-- Data integration and transformation using Pandas.
+- Integrating and transforming data using Pandas.
-- Data cleaning, parsing, and standardization.
+- Cleaning, parsing, and standardizing datasets for analysis.
-- Logical filtering and exploratory data analysis.
+- Applying logical filtering and exploratory data analysis (EDA).
-- Insight generation for global development and economic trends.
+- Generating insights on global development and economic trends.
-- Technical documentation and reproducibility of results.
+- Documenting analysis for technical clarity and reproducibility.
+- Comparing temporal and cross-sectional data using groupby and pivoting.
+- Summarizing distributions with statistical metrics (standard deviation, min/max, mode).
+- Segmenting indicators through conditional querying and business logic.
+- Combining demographic and economic dimensions for multivariate analysis.
+- Communicating findings through structured, query-driven data storytelling.

 ---

 ## 📚 References
-- World Bank (2023). *World Development Indicators*.
-- United Nations Development Programme (2023). *Human Development Data*.
-- OECD (2023). *Tax Revenue and Labour Statistics*.
-- Kaggle Datasets (2023). *World Socioeconomic Indicators 2023*.
+Data provided as part of an institutional data project by Adalab.
+Sources adapted from international organizations such as the World Bank (2023), United Nations Development Programme (2023), and OECD (2023).